corcor27/Introduction_to_R/_episodes/15-modules.md

 ```
 {:.output}

 From observing the output in the console and from a brief inspection of the code, it should be evident that we are evaluating the variable rainfall.
-Specifically, we are checking for equivalence (==).
+Specifically, we are checking for equivalence (**==**).
 If the outcome is of the check is valid then we perform any code within the brackets.

 Now modify your code to look like this:

 ```
-if (rainfall){ # Note with logical variables we don't have to check for equivalence (if logical_variable or if TRUE/FALSE).
+if (rainfall){

   print("advise user to take umbrella")